Eyevinn/media-event-filter/README.md

 ## Why

-The HTML5 video element does not produce a consistent set of events that correspond to the updates required by trackers and user interfaces, like `loading`, `buffering` or `seeking`.
+The HTML5 video element does not produce a consistent set of events that correspond to the updates required by trackers and user interfaces, like `loaded`, `buffering` or `seeking`.

 Different player engines built on top of the Media Source Extension all have their own implementations for listening to events.